tomiok/tomiok/README.md

 ### Hi there 👋 my name is Tomas and I am from Argentina, happy to see you here.

-- 🔭 I’m currently working in Google, mostly with Go and running a (gopher) youtube channel, I am actively uploading videos with tips, techniques, new frameworks, patterns and so on, all the content in the channel is in Spanish.
-Take a look at my [channel](https://youtube.com/tomaslingotti).
+- 🔭 I’m currently working in Google, mostly with Go and running a (gopher) [youtube channel](https://youtube.com/tomaslingotti), I am actively uploading videos with tips, techniques, new frameworks, patterns and so on, all the content in the channel is in Spanish.
+I am glad to receive feedback or new topics for my videos!.

 - 💥 I am also running a Discord server, for Gophers but you can also ask about any engineering issue/topic (in spanish as well), [feel free to join](https://discord.io/go-latam).